1ElijahW/API-Back-end-P2/proposal.md

 - As a user, I should experience a website that has a user-friendly and responsive interface.

 ## Stretch Goals
-- As a user, I would like to be able to create an account to save a list of films.
+- As a user, I would like to be able to create an account to save a list of films.(authentication)
 - As a user, I would like to search by specific genres.
 - As a user, I would like to share movies with friends.